 The ministry of deacon as set forth in Scripture is one of compassion, witness, and service, sharing in the redeeming love of Jesus Christ for the poor, the hungry, the sick, the lost, the friendless, the oppressed, those burdened by unjust policies or structures, or anyone in distress.
 Persons of spiritual character, honest repute, exemplary lives, brotherly and sisterly love, sincere compassion, and sound judgment should be chosen for this ministry.

-Class of 2018: Linda Coram, Richard Demers, Linda Plettner, Michelle Schneggenburger
+Class of 2018: Linda Coram, Richard Demers, Lee Mallory, Linda Plettner

 Class of 2019: Debbie Allen, Judy Leicht, Paula Rose, Marie Weaver